 What Is Baby Oil?

-Baby oil is a skin care product intended for use on infants.
-It moisturizes their skin and prevents any bacterial infections.
+Baby oil is a skincare product intended for use on infants.
+It is an effective moisturizer that hydrates their skin and prevents any bacterial infections.
 Most baby oils contain mineral oils, vitamin E, and aloe.
 They also are very less likely to cause any skin irritation as they are specifically meant for use on the sensitive skin of babies.

 But does baby oil really help you get tanned?
 Let us find out in the next section.